-The increase in defense spending

-in the 1960s continued the trend

-in which Defense Department

-suppliers were becoming more

-President Eisenhower warned

-against the dangers of what he

-called the "military-industrial com-

-plex."
+The increase in defense spending in the 1960s continued the trend in which Defense Department suppliers were becoming more dominant in the American economy.
+Before leaving office, President Eisenhower warned against the dangers of what he called the "military-industrial complex."
 He included in his parting speech the following comments:

-and a large arms industry is new in the American experience.

-The total influence-economic, political, even spiritual-is felt in every city, every statehouse, every office of the federal govimperative need for this development.
+"This conjunction of an immense military establishment and a large arms industry is new in the American experience.
+The total influence-economic, political, even spiritual-is felt in every city, every statehouse, every office of the federal government.
+We recognize the imperative need for this development.
 Yet we must not fail to comprehend its grave implications. . . .
 The potential for the disastrous rise of misplaced power exists and will persist."